leocg/Hackintosh-Dell-G5-5590/README.md

 This is my "Hackintosh Diary", will be using it to maintain a triple boot Dell G5 5590 a80p between macOS, Arch Linux and Windows.

+Don't directly use my EFI folder, your computer won't boot cause it has CFG Lock disabled and other post install stuff.

+Vanilla Boot could be accomplished using SAFE BOOT EFI folder.

 Using [Vanilla Laptop Guide](https://dortania.github.io/vanilla-laptop-guide/) from [Dortania](https://dortania.github.io/)

 ## INSTALLATION